 Training Auditing Checklistdownload now

 What is a Training Checklist?

-Training is the process in which a company employs to introduce and orient new hires to the business or train existing employees for upskilling.
+Training plan is the process in which a company employs to introduce and orient new hires to the business or train existing employees for upskilling.
 The purpose of training is to acclimate the employees to the workplace and help in their retention over time.
 It also helps them assimilate themselves to the company culture and imbibe their individual roles and job functions by equipping them with the right skills and expertise.
 And in every staff training program, facilitators and trainers make sure to prepare a training checklist before each training starts.

-A training checklist is often used before conducting a training program—a process that helps employees learn about the processes and policies of a company.
+A training checklist is often used before conducting a training program—a process that helps employees learn about the processes and policies and procedures of a company.
 A training checklist also helps ensure that during implementation, everything is in order and will run smoothly.
 By using this document, trainers will be confident that the training will enhance the relevant skills that employees need to perform their roles.
 An effective training checklist will help foster professional growth and development to improve work performance and productivity.

 Regardless of the training is for an office administrative assistant or a kitchen or restaurant staff, having a training checklist will ensure that all preparations are done prior to the implementation of the training program.
 As part of the training document, a checklist helps in focusing on the needs of the trainees whether it’s for onboarding, brainstorming, or team-building.